 The student is presented with the theories, techniques, and methods used in basic bacteriology.
 Focus is on bacterial isolation, identification, and susceptibility testing.
 Upon completion, students should be able to select media, isolate and identify microorganisms, and discuss modern concepts of epidemiology.
-CORE
+This is a CORE course.

-MLT 142 MLT MICROBIOLOGY II (3T, 2E)
+MLT 142 MLT MICROBIOLOGY II

-PREREOUISITE: MLT 141
+(2T, 2S) 3 credits PREREOUISITE: MLT 141

 The student is presented with the theories, techniques, and methods used in basic parasitology, mycology, and virology.
 Emphasis is placed on special bacteria, identification, life cycles, culture growth, and pathological states of infection and infestation.
 Upon completion, students should be able to identify certain parasites, demonstrate various staining and culture procedures, and discuss the correlation of certain microorganisms to pathological conditions.
-CORE
+This is a CORE course.

-MLT 151 MLT CLINICAL CHEMISTRY (3T, 4E)
+MLT 151 MLT CLINICAL CHEMISTRY

 This course emphasizes theories and techniques in basic and advanced clinical chemistry.
 Coverage includes various methods of performing biochemical analyses on clinical specimens.
 Upon completion, students should be able to apply the principles of clinical chemistry, evaluate quality control, and associate abnormal test results to clinical significance.
-CORE
+This is a CORE course.